 Most Armv7-A (and earlier) processors support two instruction sets.
 These are the A32 instruction set (formerly ARM), and the T32 instruction set (formerly Thumb).
 Armv8-A processors in AArch32 state continue to support these two instruction sets, but with additional instructions.
-The Armv8-A architecture additionally introduces the A64 instruction set, used in AArch64 state.
+The Armv8-A processors additionally introduce the A64 instruction set, used in the AArch64 execution state.

 Different architectures support different instruction sets: